heksaani/InnuendoCliCpouta/Innuendo2.md

-# Updating recent features of INNUca workflow inside [INNUENDO platform](https://innuendo.readthedocs.io/en/latest/index.html)
-This documentation helps update the existing INNUca workflow  inside INNUENDO Platform with new features as available in [INNUca] (https://github.com/B-UMMI/INNUca) 4.2 version.
-Recent version of INNUca (v4.2) allows the following:
-- Searching of [krakenDB] (https://ccb.jhu.edu/software/kraken2/) (i.e., minikraken2_v1_8GB) for taxonomic information both at read  (using PE reads in fastq files as input) and assembly level (using fasta file as input, generated from tools such as  pilon)
-- Obtaining insertsize distribution (i.e., distribution of insert lengths) of reads

-Kraken2 and Insertsize modules of INNUca are implemented as [FlowCraft](https://github.com/assemblerflow/flowcraft) components inside INNUENDO platform.
-Additionally, whole INNUca v4.2 workflow is also made available for admin's usage to facilitate running the workflow with  overriding parameters as and when needed.
-Although this docuemntation is more about updating new features of INNUca workflow,  similar approach can be used to update any Nextflow tags inside  INNUENDO platform.
+# Innuendo Platform

 INNUENDO platform uses FlowCraft to build pipelines based on available protocols.
-So it is required to add new features of INNUca as components of Flowcraft to build on-the-fly custom-made Nextflow (workflow manager that enables scalable and reproducible scientific workflows using software containers)  workflows based on user defined inputs.
-INNUENDO also uses FlowCraft webapp interface for reporting and visualisations of different procesess of workflow.

-Entire process of updating INNUENDO platform with new features of INNUca involves editing (or even writing) several scripts inside the platform.
-Main steps (not necessarily in the same order) are described below:
+New modules should be added as components of Flowcraft to build custom-made Nextflow pieplines:

 - [Modify INNUENDO platform recipe file](#modify-innuendo-platform-recipe-file)
 - [Build singularity image for INNUca](#build-singularity-image-of-innuca)